 The video above can teach you how to introduce positive affirmations to your kids.
 There’s a lot of science to back up how a set of positive words can dramatically improve your mind and body.

-You can learn more on the benefits and how to start using them by reading this article on positive affirmations.
+You can learn more about the benefits and how to start using them by reading this article on positive affirmations.

 Beyond just washing your hands and quarantining, there is a lot more that can be done to guarantee the good health and safety of your kids.
 It starts with the right kind of nutrition—planting the seeds to ensure they understand why certain foods are better than others; and ultimately, helping their immune systems stay strong at all times, which will come in handy even after the storm passes.